gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 **Poe:**

-Rufus Wilmot Griswold —
+Rufus Wilmot Griswold,
-a minor critic and editor —
+a minor critic and editor,
 published a vicious obituary of Poe two days after his death, under the pseudonym "Ludwig."

-It portrayed Poe as a drunkard, a drug addict, a moral reprobate — a man whose life was a cautionary tale about the dangers of artistic excess.
+It portrayed Poe as a drunkard, a drug addict, a moral reprobate, a man whose life was a cautionary tale about the dangers of artistic excess.